sverrejb/bru/README.md

 A **B**idirectional **R**emote **U**plink (also Norwegian for "bridge").

-Sync your phone and computer over an end-to-end-encrypted [iroh](https://iroh.computer) link.
+Connect your phone and computer over an end-to-end-encrypted [iroh](https://iroh.computer) link.
 No cloud account, no external databases, no port forwarding or fiddling with network settings.